duckzland/jxos/src/data/documentation/installation-image/index.md

 ### Write File to SSD

->It is highly recommended to use SSD as the target source instead of USB flash disk, If you must use USB FlashDisk it is more suitable to use the LiveISO version instead.
+>It is highly recommended to use SSD as the target source instead of USB flash disk for this installation method, use the LiveISO method if you must use USB Flash disk.

 When the decompression complete, you should receive an .img file which then can be written to SSD via tool such as :